SFU-CMPT-201/a8-pub/README.md

 * If `exec` fails, print out this error message: `shell: unable to execute command`.
 * If `wait` fails, print out this error message: `shell: unable to wait for child`.

-## Task 1: Shell Prompt, Internal Commands, and SIGINT
+## Task 1: Internal Commands and SIGINT

 The second task is to implement a shell prompt and some internal commands.